-New Hampshire requires a commercial kennel license under RSA 437 if you transfer 10 or more litters or 50 or more puppies per year.
-Smaller-scale breeders who transfer 30 or fewer animals per year for a fee must register with the state for $10.
-The New Hampshire Department of Agriculture, Markets, and Food handles licensing.
+New Hampshire requires a commercial kennel license under RSA 437 if you sell, exchange, or transfer ownership of 10 or more dogs in a year.
+The New Hampshire Department of Agriculture, Markets, and Food oversees this licensing program.
+Smaller-scale hobby breeders who transfer 30 or fewer animals per year for a fee must register with the state for a $10 fee.

 Regulatory Agency: New Hampshire Department of Agriculture, Markets, and Food